 The co-ops can offer the news not only through their websites but also in a daily e-mail blast of headlines and lively Facebook and Twitter feeds.
-The software Banyan will provide is designed to deliver journalism that is primarily text, supplemented with still images, graphics, video and audio.
+The software platform Banyan provides its affiliates is designed to deliver journalism that is primarily text, supplemented with still images, graphics, video and audio.
 The devotion to text rests on a commitment to strengthening democracy, because of text’s power to engage reason.

-A bare-bones community news co-op will likely have two full-time professional employees: 1) an executive director whose job description is a publisher/community organizer hybrid, and 2) an editor, who will personally cover major institutions including the city council, but devote most of her or his effort to overseeing freelance reporters and others who will contribute content, ensuring that the site consistently delivers on its value proposition.
-In addition, the staff will likely include a half-time administrator who will handle customer service and act as office manager.
+A bare-bones community news co-op will have two full-time professional employees: 1) an executive director whose job description is a publisher/community organizer hybrid, and 2) an editor, who will personally cover major institutions including the city council but devote most of her or his effort to overseeing freelance reporters and others who will contribute content, ensuring that the site consistently delivers on its value proposition.
+In addition, the staff will include a half-time administrator who will handle customer and member service and act as office manager.

 Other writers may include experienced freelancers, interns from a local college, neighborhood correspondents, and sports stringers, all paid from a freelance budget.
 To fulfill their mission as community institutions, affiliated co-ops may also engage high-school students, perhaps to gather information for the community calendar of events.